programmer90000/terminal-help/new-app-using-c/commands-that-need-adding.md

     ]
 }

 I want to include a detailed description.
 I want to include ALL possible flags for that command.
 I want to write an example for ALL possible flags.
 Do NOT write the outer object.
 Write only the text inside the commands object.
+If the output is something which is long and standard, do not write the output.
+Only write that the output is the thing it is, such as help information for the command.
 Write this for the command COMMAND-NAME
 ```

 # Commands That Have Been Added
 ```
 touch
+7z
+add-apt-repository
 ```

 # Commands That Still Need Adding
 ```
-7z
-add-apt-repository
 addpart
 alias
 apt